16 B2B Ecommerce Brands Unveil The Secrets to Scalable Online Success

-That said, many B2B sellers are indeed suppliers –– but that isn’t the only type of B2B business out there.
+That said, many B2B sellers are indeed suppliers – but that isn’t the only type of B2B selling out there.

 As the new generation comes to managerial and purchasing power age, their preferred method of purchasing (ecommerce) will surpass older processes.